-Taxis are a comfortable and convenient way to get around Singapore, and are also a relatively cheap way to travel.
-Most cabs have a light on their roof, with red indicating the cab is occupied and green meaning it's available.
+Taxis are a comfortable and convenient way to get around Singapore and are also relatively cheap.
+Most cabs have a light on their roof, with red indicating that the cab is occupied and green meaning it's available.

-Head to the closest taxi queue to wait for a cab.
-These are often located near busy areas, like shopping areas or hawker centres.
+Those looking for a ride should head to the closest taxi queue to wait for a cab.
+These are often located near busy areas, such as shopping areas or hawker centres.
 If there isn't a queue, simply stand along the curb and flag the next available cab down by waving at it.
-Another way to book a taxi is to call one or book one online.
+Another way to book a taxi is to call one of several taxi companies, or book one online.
 It's a good idea to keep a few cab company numbers and websites on hand.

 Cycling in Singapore

-There are two options for cyclists who would rather avoid the roads: riding on the sidewalk or using the Park Connector Network (PCN).
+With paths currently lacking in many areas, cyclists have two options if they'd rather avoid the roads: riding on the sidewalk or using the Park Connector Network (PCN).
 Riding a bike on sidewalks is common, but expats are advised to use a bell to alert pedestrians of their presence.

 Driving in Singapore

 Owning a car in Singapore usually isn't necessary.
 Public transportation is extensive, efficient and affordable.
-But some expats do prefer buying or leasing a car or motorcycle, and the freedom associated with them.
+But some expats do prefer buying or leasing a car or motorcycle for the freedom that it affords them.

 Whether leasing or buying, drivers will have to pay for a Certificate of Entitlement (COE), which allows an individual to own a car in Singapore for 10 years.
 The system was created to try and limit the number of cars on the road, and the price of a COE depends, in part, on the current demand for COEs.

-Other costs are involved too.
+There are other costs involved too.
 Parking is almost never free, insurance prices are high and road tolls quickly add up.
-Expats who want to import a car will have to contend with registration fees and customs taxes.
+Expats who want to import a car will also have to contend with registration fees and customs taxes.